ashisbarai/chat-system/README.md

 ###### Dowload Tools
 Download visual studio from here Visual studio 2019 (If you don't already have).
 Install it on your system.
 ###### Edit DB Connection String
-* Go to Chat\src\Chat.Api\Chat.Api.Web directory, open appsettings.json file.
+* Go to src\Chat.Api\Chat.Api.Web directory, open appsettings.json file.
 * Find this section- `"ConnectionStrings": { "ConnectionString": "Server=<Server_name>;Database=ChatSystem;Trusted_Connection=True;MultipleActiveResultSets=True;" }`,
-* Go to Chat\src\Chat.DIP.IS4 directory, open appsettings.json file.
+* Go to src\Chat.DIP.IS4 directory, open appsettings.json file.
 * Find this section- `"ConnectionStrings": { "ConnectionString": "Server=<Server_name>;Database=ChatSystem;Trusted_Connection=True;MultipleActiveResultSets=True;" }`,
 * Enter database server name in the place of <server_name>.
 Ther server name can be found on sql server management studio.
 ### How to run the project with visual studio